tildeee/oo-ride-share/README.md

 - For a given driver, calculate their total revenue for all trips.
 Each driver gets 80% of the trip cost _after_ a fee of $1.65 is subtracted.

 **All of this code must have tests.**

-**Exercise:** Look at this requirement in Wave 1: "For a given driver, calculate their total revenue for all trips.
-Each driver gets 80% of the trip cost after a fee of $1.65 is subtracted."
-Spend some time writing pseudocode for this.

 ### Wave 2